The HAL Project

 IMPLEMENTING PUBLIC POLICY TO INCREASE WEALTH.

-One of the missions of the Fame Bottom Foundation is The HAL Project, which is an initiative designed to address three challenges that threaten the nation’s long-term financial health.
-The proposed solutions form a single, coherent strategy for prosperity built on equity, fiscal discipline, and accountability.
+One of the missions of the Fame Bottom Foundation is The HAL Project, whose purpose is to address three issues that threaten the nation’s long-term financial health: ensuring a living income for working Americans, narrowing the nation’s wealth disparity, and retiring the national debt while establishing a permanent Rainy Day Fund.
+Our public policy proposal employs a coherent strategy for prosperity built on equity, fiscal discipline, and accountability.

 1. Guarantee a Living Income so that every working American can afford the essentials of life.

-The HAL Project integrates a living income, a fairer distribution of wealth, and responsible debt reduction into a single economic framework that strengthens financial security, expands economic participation, and converts sustained growth into long-term fiscal resilience.
+The HAL Project integrates a living income, a fairer distribution of wealth, and responsible debt reduction into a single economic framework designed to strengthen financial security, expand economic participation, and convert sustained growth into long-term fiscal resilience.

 Knowledge as the Cornerstone